 What About The Piano

-Oddly enough, there are some piano majors who can't play well on the organ because they don't have their finger muscles developed enough.
-When this happens it's typically because of overusing the sostenuto pedal, or center pedal, of the piano (see photo).
-In this situation it helps to play some polyphonic pieces, like the Bach Inventions, on the piano without any pedal.
+There are some young pianists who can't play well on the organ because they don't have their finger muscles developed enough.
+When this happens it's typically because of overusing the sostenuto, or center, pedal of the piano (see photo).
+In this situation it would help to play some two-part pieces like the Bach Inventions on the piano without any pedal.

 NOTE: All pianos are supplied with a sustain pedal (commonly called damper pedal, or right pedal) and a una corda pedal (commonly called soft pedal, or left pedal).
 The sustain pedal, when depressed, raises the dampers on the strings and allows them to continue vibrating when the keys are released.
 When the sustain pedal is released the dampers engage the strings, and the sound ceases.
 The soft pedal is somewhat of a misnomer, as it primarily modifies the timbre, not just the volume of tone (on the modern piano the effect on the timbre is more subtle than on earlier pianos).
 When depressed it either brings the hammers closer to the strings (in an upright piano) or shifts each hammer slightly to one side of the strings (in a grand piano) so that, in the double strung bass octaves only one string is struck and in the triple strung treble octaves only 2 strings are struck.
 Where the lowest bass notes are a single thicker string the action lifts the hammer so that it strikes the string on a different, lesser-used part of the hammer nose.
 The effect is to create a more ethereal tone and, at the same time, the tone is softened.